-Carolina Performing Arts Center is holding classes.
-To register, call 695-7898.
-Registration is being accepted for ages 3 and up.
+Carolina Performing Arts Center has classes.
+695-7898.
+Registration for ages 3 and up.

 Ballroom dance lessons (cued) waltz, foxtrot, swing, rhumba and cha-cha are taught by Penny Lewis at the Old West End Gym on Mondays at 6:30 p.m.
 Experienced round dancers are invited to attend dances at 7:30 p.m. on Mondays.
 295-2590 or 673-1623.

 Ballroom Dancers of the Sandhills dance twice a month at the Old West End Gym in West End.
 The Friday dances begin with a dance lesson at 7:15 p.m., followed by rhythm and smooth dancing from 8-10 p.m.
-Dances for 2009: April 10, 24.
 Bryan and Margaret Cropley, 295-2730.

 Carolina Performing Arts Center is holding classes.
 695-7898.

 Dance lessons: Tuesdays, shag with Bud and Nanci: 6:30 p.m.
 Level I, 7:30 p.m.
 Level II, 8:30 p.m.
 Level III.
 Wednesdays and Thursdays, line dance with Bud and Nanci: 6:30-7:30 p.m. ($10 or four lessons for $30).
 Wednesdays and Thursdays, shag with Bud and Nanci: 7:30 p.m.
 Level I, 8:30 Level II.
 Lessons held at 1832 N.C.
 5. 690-9176.

 Fred Astaire Dance Studio Friday night ballroom dance parties, 8-9:30 p.m.
 295-1106 or 585-2572.